Currently reading: The new cars of 2024 worth waiting for

 Kia EV3

 Kia’s push into more affordable EVs will begin with this futuristic Soul successor, due to arrive with a price tag of around £28,500.
-It will use the E-GMP platform and offer multiple powertrains, including a rapid GT one.
+It will use the E-GMP platform and offer multiple powertrains, including a rapid GT one, and can produce up to 373 miles of range.

 Everything we know about the Kia EV3